Are you running out of storage space on your property, or do you need a livestock shelter?

 This is a great video series for someone needing step by step details on how to build a pole barn.
 The man that does these videos is in the process of building a pole barn/garage as a place to keep his tractor.
-In this first video he shows you how to lay out the barn and prepare the land for the build.
+In this first video, he shows you how to layout the barn and prepares the land for the build.
 It is a great visual and hopefully will help build confidence for those that are a little unsure about taking on such an ambitious project.

 44. The DIY Pole Barn

 I love this article about how to build a pole barn.
 It covers everything you need to know and points out all of the economical benefits this type of shelter can provide to any farm or homestead.
 I had actually read this article a while ago when my husband and I began contemplating building our own pole barn.

 It helped me to really understand what type of project I was taking on and gave us lots of ideas on how to build ours for the lowest cost.Build this barn

 Again, if you are unsure of what type of pole barn you’d like to build then this site is probably going to be for you.
 The reason is that it packs 23 pole barn plans into one easy to sort through space.
 You can decide if you want a traditional style pole barn (which is what we chose) or you can go for one that is a little non-traditional meaning a garage-style.
 Whatever works for you, you can hopefully find here.Build this barn

 So maybe you need a pole barn that will hold a little more than old bee supplies (that would be us); an old tractor (us again); and other odds and ends that you simply need to keep your land running.
 Maybe you actually would like to put livestock in it.
 Well, that can be done too.
 This site provides 18 different plans for just that.Build this barn